ClassPreloader/ClassPreloader/README.md

 You use the `./vendor/bin/classpreloader` compile command with a few command line flags to generate a preloader.

-`--config`: A CSV containing a list of files to combine into a classmap, or the full path to a PHP script that returns an array of classes or a `ClassPreloader\Config` object.
+`--config`: A CSV containing a list of files to combine into a classmap, or the full path to a PHP script that returns an array of classes or a `ClassPreloader\ClassLoader\Config` object.

 `--output`: The path to the file to store the compiled PHP code.
 If the directory does not exist, the tool will attempt to create it.